 E. Report of Action to Board of Directors - At the next regular or special meeting of the Board of Directors, the Executive Committee shall make a report of its activities since the last Board of Director’s meeting for ratification or prospective modification or rescission, provided, however, that any action of the Executive Committee upon which a third party may have relied (e.g., by signing, or authorizing the signing of a contract) may not be modified or rescinded by the Board of Directors or the House of Delegates.

 R-3 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-.6 Budget committee -

-chair – The Chair shall be the Finance Vice Chair

-members - The Budget Committee members shall be the General Chair, the Finance Vice Chair, the Treasurer, the Administrative Vice Chair, the Coach Representative, the Age Group Vice Chair and the Senior Vice Chair and a sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

-duties - To consult with the officers, committee chairs and coordinators and prepare and present a proposed budget for consideration and approval by the Board of Directors and the House of Delegates.
-The officers, committee chairs and coordinators shall provide promptly such financial information (current and projected) and budget proposals as the Finance Committee may request.
-The proposed budget may contain alternatives.

 R-5 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled